Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

 These relate to the 1-6 classes in the paper [Bentley NCB 2014](https://doi.org/10.1038/ncb2926) and following papers – where -3 is shifted to 1 and 3 shifted to 6.

-**Ptype 4 was used to say a patch was empty.
-Ignore these.**
-**Ptype 3 was used to say there was a mixture of active and inhibited in the patch then the class was given as 6 .. for now ignore these (red below).
-Others useable - green.**
+**Ptype 4 was used to say a patch was empty and was given no class ** **Ptype 3 was used to say there was a mixture of active and inhibited in the patch then the class was given as 6 and later the user could enter a specfic class for each aspect of the patch.**
 ![ptypes of dat example](https://github.com/Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/blob/master/gifs/ptypes_in_dat.png)

 ### Finding the patch image dat struct relates to